Frank McLaury: Shootout at the O.K. Corral

-Later in the day the Clantons and McLaurys, along with Billy Claiborne, faced off against the Earps and Doc Holiday in the Gunfight at the O.K.
+Later in the day the Clantons and McLaurys, along with Billy Claiborne, faced off against the Earps and Doc Holliday in the Gunfight at the O.K.
 Corral.
 Some witnesses testified that Frank and Billy Clanton drew their weapons first, while others loyal to the Cowboys supported their version of events in which Tom opened his coat to show he was unarmed.
-The Earps and Holiday killed Frank and Tom McLaury along with Billy Clanton.
+The Earps and Holliday killed Frank and Tom McLaury along with Billy Clanton.
 All three were buried in Tombstone's Boot Hill cemetery.
 Their brother William McLaury spent most of his finances in pursuing charges against the Earps and Doc Holliday.
 Tom left his pistol at a nearby saloon at some point that afternoon, but the Earps had no way of knowing that.

 Tom McLaury had $3,000 in his possession when he died during the shootout, a fact that the prosecution emphasized during the preliminary hearing that followed the shoot out.
 His brother William, who joined the prosecution team, wrote in a letter home to Texas that his brothers had just sold their herd of cattle and were leaving Tombstone shortly to come be with him in Fort Worth.
 He said that they were in Tombstone on business, with plans to depart shortly afterward to visit him in Texas.
 They may have been arranging a cattle deal with their neighbor E. B Frink with butchers Bauer & Kehoe.

 Although modern historians have called him a gunfighter, others say he was not.
 The Gunfight at the O.K.
 Corral is believed to have been his only violent confrontation.